Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Recording and mixing "Hey Jude"

-During the session, The Beatles played an impromptu version of “St. Louis Blues“, which was released on the 50th Anniversary White Album box set in 2018.
-They also played a version of Ray Charles’ “Don’t Let The Sun Catch You Crying“.
+In the course of the session, The Beatles played an impromptu version of “St. Louis Blues,” later released on the 50th Anniversary White Album box set in 2018.
+Additionally, they played a rendition of Ray Charles’ “Don’t Let The Sun Catch You Crying.”

 The film crew was supposed to work in such a way that no one would realize they were there, but of course, they were getting in everyone’s way and everyone was getting uptight about it.

-In the film, it can be noted that George Harrison was in the studio control room, with George Martin and recording engineer Ken Scott.
-At the beginning of the session, Harrison and McCartney had a heated disagreement over the lead guitar part for the song.
+The film shows George Harrison in the studio control room alongside George Martin and recording engineer Ken Scott.
+Early in the session, George and Paul engaged in a heated debate regarding the lead guitar part for the song.

 I remember sitting down and showing George the song, and George did the natural thing for a guitar player to do, which is to answer every line of vocal.
 And it was like, ‘No, George.’
 And he was pretty offended, and looking back, I think, Oh, shit, of course you’d be offended.
 You’re blowing the guy out.
 I said, ‘No, no. You come in on the second chorus maybe, it’s going to be a big build this.